 Viral threats and how to deal with them in the body has become a topic of discussion in almost every arena the past nearly two years now, and when it comes to this topic there are a number of very important things to consider.
 In this article I will be discussing the in’s and outs of developing a viral protocol for you and your family.
-I believe in order to understand and formulate a proper plan of attack for a viral invader, we must first understand a few specific things about our immune system, and how it actually functions in the body.
+I believe in order to understand and formulate a proper plan of attack for a viral invader of any type, we must first understand a few specific things about our immune system, it’s parts, and how it actually functions in the body.

 The innate immune system is the part of our immune system that fights off new germs, such as the so called “new” viruses like Covid-19.
 These new viruses are invaders the body has never seen before, novel viruses, man-made viruses, or viruses that are only prevalent in another part of the world, or have only shown up in animals previously etc, that our particular immune system hasn’t been exposed to or had the opportunity to develop any type of immunity towards.

-The other part of the immune system, the “acquired immune system” is made of cells and antibodies that are primed and ready to fight infections in the body.
-These cells are primed and ready because of our past exposure and experience with these particular bacteria, viruses, etc. As a result of these past experiences the body has learned how to fight and best deal with them, and keeps an army of antibodies (the bodies equivalent of highly trained special ops fighters) in reserve in case exposure occurs again.
-This part of our immune system allows the body to “learn” how to respond to an invasion, and remember what worked and didn’t in the past and use that information to prevent future infections, or at least those infections will most often be milder in nature due to the quick, pre-programmed responses these fighter antibodies have in our bloodstream.
-Vaccines also activate the acquired immune system, with the desired outcome being that the body learns about these viruses and develops antibodies in response to them which can then be used at a later date if the person is again exposed to that same germ, virus, disease, etc. Whether or not vaccines are actually effective can be debated of course, but we can all agree on the fact that they at least attempt to act on the acquired immune system to prevent future infections.
+The second part of the immune system is the “acquired immune system.”
+The acquired immune system is made of cells and antibodies that are primed, ready and waiting to fight infections in the body.
+These cells are primed and ready as a direct result of our past exposure and experiences with these particular bacteria, viruses, etc. As a result of these past experiences the body has learned how to fight and best deal with them, and keeps an army of antibodies (the bodies equivalent of highly trained special ops fighters) in reserve in case exposure ever occurs again.
+This second part of our immune system allows the body to “learn” how to respond to an invasion, and remember what worked and didn’t in the past and use that information to prevent future infections, or at least help those future infections be milder in nature due to the quick, pre-programmed responses these fighter antibodies have in our bloodstream.